For the latest model year, the Range Rover gets a new infotainment system and a redesigned front end.

 The basic dashboard and center console are similar to the old Range Rover's, but the center stack incorporates an updated version of the automaker's infotainment system.
 The center console, meanwhile, includes the "rises to the occasion" gear lever that first debuted under sister brand Jaguar's watch.

 An audio system developed by British firm Meridian is standard.
 Interior details include a choice of several real wood veneers sourced from sustainable forests and real brushed aluminum trims.
 Twin needle stitching keeps the leather panels looking suitably upmarket, while LED mood lighting sets the stage.

 Standard Range Rovers are offered in 15 exterior shades, while the Autobiography is available with a further 22 colors.
 The Range Rover's roof can be painted in black or silver if buyers tick the contrasting roof option box.
 An astounding 17 interior options allow for plenty of customizing inside, while 8 alloy wheel designs are available in 19 through 22 inch diameters.

 Standard and optional features

 The entry-level Range Rover comes standard with leather upholstery, genuine wood trim, a touchscreen-activated navigation system, a 380-watt Meridian AM/FM/CD stereo system with a USB input and HD radio, heated front seats, a heated steering wheel, a power liftgate, a rear parking camera, tri-zone automatic climate control, Bluetooth phone connectivity with audio streaming and 19-inch alloy wheels.
 The base model also comes with Automatic Access Height, which automatically lowers the air suspension when the transmission is shifted into Park.

 The HSE ups the luxury level with a panoramic sunroof, soft-closed doors, heated rear seats, fog lights and 20-inch alloy wheels.

 As its name suggests, the Supercharged features the blown V8.
-Twenty-one-inch wheels are also included.
+Twenty-one-inch wheels are also included, and it comes with Land Rover's All-Terrain Progress Control system, which helps the behemoth get over rough terrain.

 The Autobiography adds supple leather to almost every imaginable interior surface, a rear-seat entertainment system, an 825-watt sound system, a surround-view camera system, automatic high beam assist, adaptive front lighting, a four-zone automatic climate control system and blind spot monitoring.